scikit-tda/DREiMac/docs/index.rst

 Installing
 ----------

-Make sure you are using Python 3.8 or 3.9.
+Make sure you are using Python 3.8 or newer.
 DREiMac depends on the following python packages, which will be installed automatically when you install with pip:
 `matplotlib`,
+`numba`,
 `numpy`,
 `persim`,
 `ripser`, and